Structural search and replace dialogs

 Click this icon to select one of the following options:

 Use this text area to specify the template to be substituted.
 You can type the template code in the field or click and select the Existing Templates option to see a list of existing templates.

 Click this icon to see the list of your previous searches.

 This option makes sense in case the template text contains fully qualified class names.
 If the checkbox is selected, PhpStorm automatically reduces these names in the template.
 Otherwise, fully qualified class names are used.

-Check this option, if you want PhpStorm to automatically reformat the expanded code fragment according to your code style settings (for details, refer to the Code Style dialog box).
+Check this option, if you want PhpStorm to automatically reformat the expanded code fragment according to your code style settings (for details, refer to the Code Style dialog).
 If the option is not checked, PhpStorm will only indent the whole template according to the position in code at which it is expanded, leaving its formatting as is.

-Use static import
+Use static imports

 Check this option, if you want PhpStorm to shorten any references to static elements in the replaced code.
 PhpStorm will insert a static import for those elements.
 The elements are then referenced by their short name.
 If there are no references to static elements in the replaced code, the option will be ignored.

 Use this area to specify where PhpStorm should search for and replace your code.